-Warning: this article features loads of IT stereotypes that may or may not be true.
+Warning: this article features many IT stereotypes that may or may not be true.

-When you think ‘IT’, you’d be forgiven for imagining a middle-aged man with a long beard, wearing a Jurassic Park tee and sitting in a windowless basement playing World of Warcraft until the wee hours of the morning.
+When you think ‘IT’, you’d be forgiven for imagining a middle-aged man with a long beard, wearing a Jurassic Park tee and sitting in a windowless basement playing World of Warcraft until the early morning hours.

 Similarly, IT managers frequently get similar reputations as people who live and breathe computers, fix the internet when it goes offline and doesn’t always come across as human.
 They’re typical geeks, and no one knows what their job is except them.

-In reality, though, a good IT provider is significantly less geek and more professional.
+In reality, a promising IT provider is significantly less 'geek' and more professional.
 Here’s why.

-It doesn’t matter what industry you work in these days, IT plays a huge part of it.
+It doesn’t matter what industry you work in; IT plays a huge part.
 Whether you’re a blogger who sits in front of a laptop, a sales rep who spends more hours on the phone than breathing or a COO who manages 50+ staff, you’d have no idea what to do with yourselves if your IT demands went down.

-In order for a business to run efficiently and optimally in the 21st century, business owners and managers must have a documented IT strategy that will help take them to the next level.
-In order to create this, an IT manager needs to have a professional mindset and needs to understand the overall direction of the business and how they’re going to help get it there.
+For a business to run efficiently and optimally in the 21st century, business owners and managers must have a documented IT strategy that will help take them to the next level.
+To create this, an IT manager needs to have a professional mindset and understand the overall direction of the business and how they will help get it there.

-Business owners and managers demand out-of-the-box thinking from all of their staff, and an IT manager is no exception.
-Unfortunately, innovation and creative thinking often aren’t what you get with typical ‘IT geeks’ who continue to run systems like they did 10 years ago.
+Business owners and managers demand out-of-the-box thinking from their staff; an IT manager is no exception.
+Unfortunately, innovation and creative thinking often aren’t what you get with typical ‘IT geeks’ who continue to run systems as they did ten years ago.

 What characterised the IT crowd in the past was their way of working.
-Typically, they’d create a role where only they knew what was going on so if anything went wrong, only they could fix it.
-This made IT and everything associated with it intimidating for everyone else in the business, and almost positioned an IT manager as the office ‘hero’.
+Typically, they’d create a role where only they knew what was happening, so if anything went wrong, they could fix it.
+This made IT and everything associated with it intimidating for everyone else in the business and almost positioned an IT manager as the office ‘hero’.

-For the IT industry to be taken more seriously, we need to get rid of this geeky persona.
-The positive thinking around Apple products has supported this way of thinking, because Apple is seen as ‘cool’ in every industry, versus a programme like Linux which is definitely still pretty geeky.
+We need to eliminate this geeky persona for the IT industry to be taken more seriously.
+The positive thinking around Apple products has supported this way of thinking because Apple is seen as ‘cool’ in every industry versus a programme like Linux, which is still pretty geeky.

-Today, IT is more about streamlining processes and equipping and empowering everyone to be able to solve their IT problems.
-Software and strategies have evolved significantly over the last 10 years so ‘IT geeks’ need to keep up with new technology and not remain stuck in their ways.
+Today, IT is more about streamlining processes and equipping and empowering everyone to solve their IT problems.
+Software and strategies have evolved significantly over the last ten years, so ‘IT geeks’ need to keep up with new technology and not remain stuck in their ways.